bflaven/BlogArticlesExamples/python-automate-screaming-frog-sqlalchemy-streamlit-pandas-plotly/streamlit_app_crawl_screamingfrog/README.md

-# sqlalchemy_data
+# streamlit_app_crawl_screamingfrog

-A POC All-in-one that provides a Streamlit SEO dashboard with Screaming Frog automation, storing in a Database (SQLite) and create data-analysis with Pandas for SEO reports.
+The real POC All-in-one that provides a Streamlit SEO dashboard with Screaming Frog automation, storing in a Database (SQLite) and create data-analysis with Pandas for SEO reports.

 **An article will be soon avalaible on flaven.fr**

-**This webapp leverage on Streamlit, SQlite and Screaming Frog SEO Spider to make**
+**This webapp leverage on Streamlit, SQlite and Screaming Frog SEO Spider to make SEO reports and show in graphics the SEO KPIs.**

 ### 1. Create your environment with Conda

 **Go to the dir**